 Diabetic Neuropathy Causes & TreatmentsWhat is Neuropathy

-Neuropathy is a side effect of diabetes, and causes pain, tingling and numbness by affecting the nerves.
-Patients with diabetes are at a much higher risk for a variety of neuropathies, most commonly, peripheral neurpathy.
+Neuropathy is a side effect of diabetes and many other conditions.
+It often causes pain, tingling and numbness by affecting the nerves.
 This kind of neuropathy affects the nerves outside of the brain and spinal cord, also known as the peripheral nervous system.
-Other types of diabetic neuropathies include autonomic neuropathy, proximal neuropathy and focal neuropathy.
+Other types of diabetic neuropathies include autonomic neuropathy, sensory neuropathy and motor neuropathy.
 We'll come back to these later.